HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 Looking at \autoref{tab:rq3_im}, we observe that \tool outperforms the two baselines.
 In terms of label preservation, \tool more than doubles the performance of \mimicry and achieves roughly $60\%$ higher preservation than \mrm.
 A similar trend is visible for Image Realism, where \tool performs approximately $80\%$ better than \mimicry and again around $60\%$ better than \mrm.
 Furthermore, \tool produces fewer ambiguous cases, indicating that its outputs are easier for human raters to judge and suggesting higher semantic validity overall.

 To investigate whether these improvements are statistically significant, we compute $p$-values using the Wilcoxon signed-rank test~\cite{Wilcoxon1945} for which $p<0.05$ is the threshold for significance, and effect sizes using Cohen's $d$, where values above $0.5$ indicate medium effects and values above $0.8$ indicate large effects.
 As shown in \autoref{tab:rq3_im_stat}, \tool significantly outperforms both baselines in both label preservation and image realism, with medium to large effect sizes.
+These quantitative findings are supported by the qualitative examples.